fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 </div>
 ```

 That's it!
-When you run this HTML page now, you should see a chart representing your data.
+When you run this .aspx page now, you should see a chart representing your data.

 See the complete list of [all possible attributes]({% site.baseurl %}/chart-attributes/?chart=column2d '@@open-newtab') (the keys in the `dataSource` object) for a column 2D chart.